jayifert/portfolio_website/README.md

 # This is a work in progress.
-Showcasing my beginner level of knowledge on how to build a website.
+Showcasing my amateur level of knowledge on how to build a website.